 By cleanly separating out all the DOM manipulation, it becomes possible to use extremely aggressive optimizations.
 So Elm’s runtime system is a big part of why Elm is one of the fastest options available.

->

-> In the next few examples, we will instead create programs with
+In the next few examples, we are going to use

->

-> Browser.element.
-This will introduce the ideas of commands and subscriptions which will allow us to interact more with the outside world.
+Browser.element to create programs.
+This will introduce the ideas of commands and subscriptions which allow us to interact with the outside world.

->

-> You can think of
+You can think of

 Browser.element as setting up a system like this: